kubernetes/website/content/en/docs/tasks/configure-pod-container/configure-gmsa.md

 Next, install the CRD with `kubectl apply -f gmsa-crd.yaml`

 #### Install webhooks to validate GMSA users
-Two webhooks need to be configured on the Kubernetes cluster to populate and validate GMSA credential spec references at the pod or container level.
-The mutating webhook expands references to GMSAs (by name from a pod specification) into the full credential spec in JSON form within the pod spec.
-The validating webhook ensures all references to GMSAs are authorized to be used by the pod service account.
+Two webhooks need to be configured on the Kubernetes cluster to populate and validate GMSA credential spec references at the pod or container level:
+1. A mutating webhook that expands references to GMSAs (by name from a pod specification) into the full credential spec in JSON form within the pod spec.
+2. A validating webhook ensures all references to GMSAs are authorized to be used by the pod service account.

-Installing the webhooks and associated objects require the steps below:
+Installing the above webhooks and associated objects require the steps below:
 1. Create a certificate key pair (that will be used to allow the webhook container to communicate to the cluster)
 2. Install a secret with the certificate from above.
 3. Create a deployment for the core webhook logic.
 4. Create the validating and mutating webhook configurations referring to the deployment.

-A [script] (https://github.com/kubernetes-sigs/windows-gmsa/blob/master/admission-webhook/deploy/deploy-gmsa-webhook.sh) can be used to deploy and configure the GMSA webhooks and associated objects mentioned above.
+A [script](https://github.com/kubernetes-sigs/windows-gmsa/blob/master/admission-webhook/deploy/deploy-gmsa-webhook.sh) can be used to deploy and configure the GMSA webhooks and associated objects mentioned above.
 The script can be run with a ```--dry-run``` option to allow you to review the changes that would be made to your cluster.

-The [YAML template] (https://github.com/kubernetes-sigs/windows-gmsa/blob/master/admission-webhook/deploy/gmsa-webhook.yml.tpl) used by the script may also be used to deploy the webhooks and associated objects manually (with appropriate substitutions for the parameters)
+The [YAML template](https://github.com/kubernetes-sigs/windows-gmsa/blob/master/admission-webhook/deploy/gmsa-webhook.yml.tpl) used by the script may also be used to deploy the webhooks and associated objects manually (with appropriate substitutions for the parameters)

 ### Configuration and usage of GMSAs in pods
 This section covers the set of steps necessary for configuring individual GMSA credentials and using them in pods.
 These include: